rogerallen/iris/README.md

 # iris

-Iris is a graphics pipeline implemented in clojure for educational purposes.
+Iris is a graphics pipeline implemented in Clojure for educational purposes.
 Others may find this useful for understanding a basic OpenGL-like graphics pipeline.
 I've used it to learn about programming in Clojure and taking advantage of lazy sequences and